Javanisation: Later history

 After the fall of Majapahit, Demak Sultanate replace its hegemony in Southern Sumatra by appointing Javanese regent to rule Palembang.
-In the early 17th century, the Sultanate of Palembang was established by Ki Gede ing Suro, a Javanese nobleman fleeing the Demak court intrique after the death of Trenggana Sultan of Demak.
+In the early 17th century, the Sultanate of Palembang was established by Ki Gede ing Suro, a Javanese nobleman fleeing the Demak court intrigue after the death of Trenggana Sultan of Demak.
 The Sultanate of Palembang are known as the combination of various cultures; Malay, Javanese, Islamic and Chinese.
 The Javanisation process of Palembang Sultanate court is evident in the adoption of Javanese words and vocabularies into local Malay Palembang dialect, such as wong (people) and banyu (water).

-During the ambitious Sultan Agung's reign of Mataram Sultanate in the first half of the 17th century, Javanese culture again expanded, much of Western and East Java region are being Javanised.
-Mataram's campaign on Eastern Javanese principalities such as Surabaya and Pasuruan expanded Mataraman influences on Java.
-Mataram expansion includes Sundanese principalities of Priangan highlands; from Galuh Ciamis, Sumedang, Bandung and Cianjur.
+During the ambitious Sultan Agung's reign of Mataram Sultanate in the first half of the 17th century, Javanese culture again expanded, much of western and eastern region of Java are being Javanised.
+Mataram's campaign on eastern Javanese principalities such as Surabaya and Pasuruan expanded Mataraman influences on Java.
+Mataram expansion includes Sundanese principalities of Priangan highlands; from Galuh Ciamis, Garut, Sumedang, Bandung, and Cianjur.
 It was during this period that Sundanese people were exposed and assimilated further into Javanese Kejawen culture.
-Wayang Golek are Sundanese taking on Javanese Wayang Kulit culture, similar shared culture such as gamelan and batik also flourished.
+The successful Javanization of Sundanese people can be seen in the examples of the sultanates of Cirebon and Banten.
+Where the rulers and people were of Sundanese descent but assimilated themselves as Javanese and spoke his language.
+Wayang golek are Sundanese taking on Javanese wayang kulit culture, similar shared culture such as gamelan and batik also flourished.
 It is probably during this times that Sundanese language began to adopt the stratified degree of term and vocabulary to denote politeness, as reflected in Javanese language.
 In addition, Javanese scripts also used to write Sundanese as cacarakan.

 Foreign influences and ideas such as religions and beliefs are sometimes consciously and deliberately undergone changes and adaptations, being "Javanised" to be accepted by popular Javanese audiences.
 The examples such as the process that took place in the 15th century dubbed as "the Islamisation of Java and the Javanisation of Islam."
-The Wali Songos such as Sunan Kalijaga are known to use Javanese cultural expressions such as gamelan and wayang to promote and spread Islamic faith.
+The Wali Sangas such as Sunan Kalijaga are known to use Javanese cultural expressions such as gamelan and wayang to promote and spread Islamic faith.
 Wayang sadat is a variant of wayang that used to in tabligh and da'wah to spread Islamic messages.
 Another example Javanisation of Islam in Java is the construction of tajug pyramidal multi-tiered roof of Javanese mosque.
 Javanese mosque did not applied dome, minaret, brick or stone masonry, but instead adopted wood carpentry of pendopo and meru-like roofs derived from previous pre-Islamic art and architecture of Java.
 The example of this kinds of mosque are Demak Great Mosque and Yogyakarta Grand Mosque.